KiranNaik9/Steganography/README.md

 # Steganography
-Steganography Encryption and Decryption.
-This project created using python and tinker GUI
+Steganography hides messages within images, making the message's existance itself concealed.
+It differs from encryption by focusing on invisibility, not scrambling the message content.
+This project created using Python and Tkinter GUI

 # **Pre-requisites:**
 1. Python